 Child labour is still much widespread and school has only become compulsory since 2010 for children between 6 and 14.

 Indian health services are also much underdeveloped.
 The main cause of death is road traffic accidents, also because there is no emergency service in India.
-AIDS is much widespread as well, with more than 2.5 millions HIV-positive people.
+AIDS is much widespread as well, with more than 2.5 millions HIV-positive people, and health information is not communicated efficiently.

 Even though certain fields remain to be improved, India seems to be evolving on the right path and could soon be one of the strongest country in the world.